-6.1 Zero-sum preferences
+6.1 Zero-Sum preferences

-Zero-sum preferences correspond to maximal disagreement between senders,40 and hence are an important benchmark to consider for the applications we had in mind: those in which senders have strongly opposing interests.
-Under this benchmark, we were able to characterize properties of all equilibria41 and show that competition cannot decrease information provision.
+Zero-sum preferences correspond to maximal disagreement between senders,39 and hence are an important benchmark to consider for the applications we had in mind: those in which senders have strongly opposing interests.
+Under this benchmark, we were able to characterize properties of all equilibria40 and show that competition cannot decrease information provision.
 In this section we demonstrate that neither of these findings apply away from zero-sum games.

 It is easy to see why our full revelation results collapse in a more general setting: if we allow for arbitrary sender preferences then it is possible for all senders to have identical preferences; in this case any sender's Bayesian Persuasion solution will be an equilibrium and, of course, need not be fully revealing.
 More interestingly, when the game is not zero-sum and senders employ conditionally independent experiments, the effect of competition on information provision is ambiguous.
 We can find examples of nonzero-sum piecewise real analytic preferences such that adding a sender can create an equilibrium strictly less informative than all equilibria without the additional sender.
-In the one parameter model of disagreement between two senders studied in Gentzkow and Kamenica (2017a) we can show that increasing disagreement between senders can produce strictly less informative equilibria.42 This suggests that while in the limit of maximal disagreement competition cannot decrease information provision, information provision is not monotonic in competition.
-Hence another justification for our limiting the scope of sender preferences is an inability to answer our motivating question outside
+In the one parameter model of disagreement between two senders studied in Gentzkow and Kamenica (2017a) we can show that increasing disagreement between senders can produce strictly less informative equilibria.41 This suggests that while in the limit of maximal disagreement competition cannot decrease information provision, information

-40Formally, whenever $U_i(\Gamma_1, ..., \Gamma_M) > U_i(\Gamma'1, ..., \Gamma'M)$ then there exists a sender j with $U_j(\Gamma_1, ..., \Gamma_M) < U_j(\Gamma'1, ..., \Gamma'M)$.
+39Formally, whenever $U_i(\Gamma_1, ..., \Gamma_M) > U_i(\Gamma'1, ..., \Gamma'M)$ then there exists a sender j with $U_j(\Gamma_1, ..., \Gamma_M) < U_j(\Gamma'1, ..., \Gamma'M)$.
 Hence zero-sum preferences maximize the set of strategy profiles pairs for which senders do not unanimously agree on the ranking.

-41Proposition 4 tells us that these results apply close to this benchmark as well.
+40Proposition 4 tells us that these results apply close to this benchmark as well.

-42At one limit of the parameter is zero-sum preferences.
+41At one limit of the parameter is zero-sum preferences.